Introduction

 Why the £100k zone feels harsher than the headline rate

 The key issue is that the loss of Personal Allowance creates a second drag on top of ordinary higher-rate tax.
 As adjusted net income rises above £100,000, each extra £2 removes £1 of allowance.
-That means the worker is not only paying tax on new income, but also losing part of the income that was previously sheltered from tax.
+So the worker is not only paying tax on new income, but also losing part of the income that was previously sheltered from tax.

 Why pension contributions are often the first review point

 For many employees, pension contributions are the most natural planning lever in this range because they can reduce adjusted net income.
 That can preserve more of the Personal Allowance while also increasing long-term retirement saving.
-It is one of the rare cases where tax-efficient savings and monthly salary planning collide directly.
+It is one of the clearer cases where tax-efficient savings and monthly salary planning collide directly.

 | Area | What remains true | Why readers search for it | Practical effect |